rhyt0002/portfolio/README.md

 ### Challenges
 - Using Bootstrap for the first time
-- Using JS Library for scroll
+- Using animated css for the First Time
 - layout issues with the projects page
+- Issues in changing primary color to my own desired colors

 ### lesson learned
 - Using Bootstrap Grid effectively